-In the case of an adverse analytical finding, confirmed by the B sample, or in all other instances where evidence of an anti-doping rule violation exists, evidence will be presented to USADA’s anti-doping review board to determine if the organization should charge the athlete with an anti-doping rule violation.
-The athlete has the opportunity to provide information to the anti-doping review board prior to its recommendation.
-The anti-doping review board consists of independent experts including, legal, scientific, or medical experts.
+In the case of an adverse analytical finding, confirmed by the B sample, or in all other instances where evidence of an anti-doping rule violation exists, evidence will be presented to USADA’s Anti-Doping Review Board (ADRB) to determine if the organization should charge the athlete with an anti-doping rule violation.
+The athlete has the opportunity to provide information to the ADRB prior to its recommendation.
+The ADRB consists of independent experts including, legal, scientific, or medical experts.

 It’s important to understand that the anti-doping review board is not the independent arbitration panel that hears and decides contested cases (see below).
-The anti-doping review board only provides an additional check, reviewing the case information and providing a recommendation as to whether an athlete should be charged with an anti-doping rule violation.
+The ADRB only provides an additional check, reviewing the case information and providing a recommendation as to whether an athlete should be charged with an anti-doping rule violation.

-Upon receipt of the Anti-Doping Review Board’s recommendation to proceed, USADA can charge an athlete with an anti-doping rule violation.
-Once charged, an athlete can choose to accept the proposed sanction or challenge the sanction at an arbitration hearing in front of independent judges from the American Arbitration Association (AAA).If an athlete ignores USADA’s charges, a sanction is imposed after a set period of time.
+Upon receipt of the ADRB’s recommendation to proceed, USADA can charge an athlete with an anti-doping rule violation.
+Once charged, an athlete can choose to accept the proposed sanction or challenge the sanction at an arbitration hearing in front of independent arbitrators from the American Arbitration Association (AAA).If an athlete ignores USADA’s charges, a sanction is imposed after a set period of time.

 Independent Arbitration Hearing

-An athlete charged with an anti-doping rule violation is entitled to an independent hearing in front of independent judges, not affiliated with USADA, from the American Arbitration Association.
+An athlete charged with an anti-doping rule violation is entitled to an independent hearing in front of independent arbitrators, not affiliated with USADA, from the AAA.
 All evidence is subject to disclosure in accordance with the law and witnesses’ testimony is given under oath and subject to penalty of perjury and cross examination.
-The Independent panel provides a written decision to all parties which is then posted to USADA’s website.
+The arbitrator(s) panel provides a written decision to all parties which is then posted to USADA’s website.

 The athlete, USADA, WADA, or the international sport federation (IF) can appeal the decision to the Court of Arbitration for Sport (CAS).
 A decision delivered by CAS is final.